 We classify Japanese dialects broadly into 4 broad categories.
 E.g., Western (Kyoto, Shikoku, Osaka), Eastern (Tohoku, Kanto, Hokkaido), Kyushu, and Hachijo dialects.

-People speak the Hakata dialect in Fukuoka and in the surrounding areas.
+People speak the Hakata dialect in Fukuoka and the surrounding areas.

 Kyoto Ben is the city’s original dialect, recognized for its gentleness and politeness.
-Because of Nagoya’s geographical location, the Nagoya Ben is a combination of eastern and western Japanese dialects.
+Because of Nagoya’s geographical location, the Nagoya Ben combines Eastern and Western Japanese dialects.

 Sendai Ben is a dialect of the Tohoku Ben dialect family spoken in the Tohuku area and Sendai City (shout out to any Haikyuu!! lovers).
 Finally, Hokkaido Ben is a hybrid of many cultivars with distinct qualities.

-Today, the standard Japanese has scattered throughout Japan, and old regional varieties are declining.
-Yet, local use as a colloquial language.
+Today, the standard Japanese is scattered throughout Japan, and old regional varieties are declining.
+Yet, local use is a colloquial language.

 While, despite some differences and variations, most of them are mutually intelligible.
-It means if you speak good Japanese, you can communicate with any native Japanese person with little to no difficulty.
+This means that if you speak good Japanese, you can communicate with any native Japanese person with little to no difficulty.

 Regulatory bodies

-National Institute for Japanese Language and Linguistics – NINJAL (国立国語研究所, Kokuritsu Kokugo Kenkyūjo) is an independent government institution.
+The National Institute for Japanese Language and Linguistics (NINJAL) (国立国語研究所, Kokuritsu Kokugo Kenkyūjo) is an independent government institution.

-They established to maintain the standard language and act as a guardian of the Japanese language.
-It also aims to study, promote, and suggest proper usage.
-Japan’s Tachikawa City is the location of the institute.
+They maintained the standard language and acted as guardians of the Japanese language.
+The institute in Japan’s Tachikawa City also aims to study, promote, and suggest proper usage.

 Japanese speakers around the world

-Over 125 million people speak Japanese as a mother tongue or first language, according to Ethnologue research from 2022.
-This makes the Japanese language the 9th most spoken native language worldwide.
+According to Ethnologue research from 2022, over 125 million people speak Japanese as their mother tongue or first language.
+This makes the Japanese language the ninth most spoken native language worldwide.

 Japan is the only country where Japanese is the official language.
 It is home to nearly 99% of native speakers.

-We can find the Japanese diaspora in many countries, including Brazil, Canada, the United States, China, and the Philippines.
-Besides, about 5 million people speak Japanese with some proficiency outside Japan.
+The Japanese diaspora is found in many countries, including Brazil, Canada, the United States, China, and the Philippines.
+About 5 million people speak Japanese with some proficiency outside Japan.

 The global popularity of the Japanese

-Japan is one of the world’s most prosperous economies, with its splendor visible all around the globe.
-Also, it influences many countries because of its trade relations, exported goods, and soft power.
+Japan is one of the world’s most prosperous economies, and its splendor is visible worldwide.
+It also influences many countries because of its trade relations, exported goods, and soft power.

-Due to the growing economy of Japan and the popularity of Japanese culture, there is plenty of scope for the Japanese.
+Due to Japan’s growing economy and the popularity of Japanese culture, there is plenty of scope for the Japanese.
 Today, millions of J-fans across the world are studying Japanese.

 It has also become one of the most taught and studied Asian languages.
 That is why many learners from far and wide are interested in taking one of the Japanese language tests.